 Ninety percent of men who have had this operation have reduced or absent libido and impotence.
 Many men have hot flashes after surgery but these usually go away with time.
 Breast tenderness and growth of breast tissue may occur.
-The disadvantage of an orchiectomy is that the therapy is not reversible.

 Side effects include reduced or absent sexual desire and impotence.
 Some men also have hot flashes, breast tenderness and growth of breast tissue.
 Long-term use of these medications also can cause osteoporosis, lowering of the red blood cell count (anemia), muscle atrophy or wasting, and fatigue.

 Even after orchiectomy or during treatment with LHRH analogs, adrenal glands still produce a small amount of androgen, a male sex hormone.
 This is why doctors often prescribe anti-androgens pills, inhibiting prostate cancer by blocking the body’s ability to use androgens.